Tight paths in fully directed hypergraphs: Introduction

-In \Cref{sec:density}, we consider density thresholds for the emergence of tight paths in $r$-digraphs.
+In \Cref{sec:density}, we consider density thresholds for the emergence of paths in $r$-digraphs.
 The \emph{density} of an $n$-vertex $r$-digraph $G$ equals $|E(G)|/n_{(r)}$, where $n_{(r)}$ is the \emph{falling factorial} given by $n_{(r)} = n(n-1)\cdots(n-r+1)$.
-The \emph{density threshold} for growing tight paths $d^*$ is the infimum (in fact, minimum when $r\ge 2$) of the set of $d\in[0,1]$ such that every sufficiently large $n$-vertex $r$-digraph with density at least $d$ has a copy of $P_s^{(r)}$, where $s$ grows with $n$.
+The \emph{density threshold} for growing paths $d^*$ is the infimum (in fact, minimum when $r\ge 2$) of the set of $d\in[0,1]$ such that every sufficiently large $n$-vertex $r$-digraph with density at least $d$ has a copy of $P_s^{(r)}$, where $s$ grows with $n$.
 In \Cref{lem:density-lower}, we show that $d^*\ge 1-\frac{1}{r}$, and in \Cref{cor:density-upper}, we show that $d^*\le 1-\frac{1}{r}$.

-The growing path threshold for $(r,k$)-tournaments is one more than the maximum size of an acyclic set of vertices in a directed graph that we call the \emph{pattern-shift graph} (see \Cref{thm:const-path-thresh}).
+The growing path threshold for $(r,k)$-tournaments is one more than the maximum size of an acyclic set of vertices in a digraph that we call the \emph{pattern-shift graph} (see \Cref{thm:const-path-thresh}).
 The \emph{$t$-prefix} of a list is the sublist of its first $t$ elements.
 Similarly, the \emph{$t$-suffix} is the sublist of its last $t$ elements.
 Let $a = (a_1,\ldots,a_s)$ and $b = (b_1,\ldots,b_s)$, and suppose the entries within each list are distinct.
 We say that $a$ and $b$ are \emph{order isomorphic} or \emph{pattern-match} if, for $i<j$, we have $a_i < a_j$ if and only if $b_i < b_j$.
 The \emph{pattern-shift graph} of order $r$, denoted $\PSG_r$, is the digraph whose vertices are the permutations of $[r]$ with an edge from $a$ to $b$ if and only if the $(r-1)$-suffix of $a$ and the $(r-1)$-prefix of $b$ pattern-match.
+When $r$ is small, we often omit tuple notation for the vertices in the pattern-shift graph, writing $123\in V(\PSG_3)$ instead of $(1,2,3)\in V(\PSG_3)$.
+If the $(r-1)$-suffix of $a$ equals the $(r-1)$-prefix of $b$, then we say that $ab$ is a \emph{shift edge}.
+The subgraph of $\PSG_r$ of shift edges is a disjoint union of $(r-1)!$ cycles of length $r$; we call these \emph{shift cycles}.
 See~\Cref{fig:PSG} for $\PSG_3$.
-The pattern-shift graph is an analogue of the well-known de Bruijn graph.
+The pattern-shift graph is an analogue of the well-known de Bruijn graph~\cite{deBruijn1946} (see \cite{West2001} for a textbook presentation).
 Close variants of the pattern-shift graph were previously investigated by Asplund and Fox~\cite{ASPLUND2018427} and by Chung, Diaconis, and Graham~\cite{CHUNG199243}.

+In this paper, we use $\ln$ for the natural logarithm and $\lg$ for the logarithm in base $2$.